 About Pashupatinath Complex

 Pashupatinath Temple is renovated by the Lichchavi King, Prachanda Dev in the 5th century after it got demolished by termites.
 Moreover, the existence of this temple dates back to 400 B.C.
-According to Nepal Mahatmya and Himvatkhanda, this temple got famous in the name of Pashupati, who is known as the deity of Pahus (animals).
-As the time fled by many temples were constructed here like Vaishnava temple complex built in the 14th century, Guhyeshwari Temple built in the 11th century according to the manuscript.
+According to Nepal Mahatmya and Himvatkhanda, this temple got famous in the name of Pashupati, which is known as the deity of Pahus (animals).
+As the time fled by many temples were constructed here like the Vaishnava temple complex built in the 14th century, Guhyeshwari Temple built in the 11th century according to the manuscript.

 The main temple is situated at the center of the complex with a bunk roof, a golden spire, and four main doors, all covered with silver sheets.
 Located at the western bank of Bagmati, the main temple complex is known as a masterpiece of Hindu architecture.

 In front of the main temple, there is a huge statue of Nandi, Shiva's bull.
 Only Hindus are allowed to enter the main temple.
-The eastern bank of Bagmati river presents captivating views of the main temple whereas western bank of the river holds Panch Dev Complex (Five Temples), which once used to be holy shrines and now serves as a shelter for poor old people.
+The eastern bank of the Bagmati river presents captivating views of the main temple whereas the western bank of the river holds Panch Dev Complex (Five Temples), which once used to be holy shrines and now serves as a shelter for poor old people.

 The whole area of Pashupatinath is comprised of 264 hectares of land that includes 518 temples and monuments.
 The inner courtyard includes temples and shrines like Unmatta Bhairava Temple, Vasuki Nath Temple, Budhanilkantha shrine, Kirtimukha Bhairava shrine, Hanuman shrine, Surya Narayana Temple, 184 Sivalinga shrine, and many others.
 Whereas the outer complex includes Virat Swaroop Temple, Guhyeshwari Temple, Ram Mandir, 12 Jyotirlinga and Pandra Shivalaya, and many more.